|Copa Libertadores 1972|

 LB: Ricardo Pavoni (Uruguay)

+In Uruguay, Ricardo Pavoni played for Defensor.
 Affectionately known as "El Chivo", he was considered one of Uruguay's top left backs.
-He was a part of the great Independiente of the 1970's that won 5 Copa Libertadores.
+In 1965, he joined Independiente in Argentina.
+He was a part of the great Independiente of the 1970's that won 5 Copa Libertadores (1965, 1972, 1973, 1974, 1975).
 He was an idol at the club.
-In Uruguay, he played for Defensor.
 He was capped 13 times.
 He was a member of the 1974 World Cup team in West Germany.

 DM/CM: Claudio Marangoni (Argentina)

-Marangoni played with Chacarita Juniors, San Lorenzo and Sunderland in England and Huracán before joining Club Atlético Independiente in 1982.
-He won three major titles with the club, the 1983 Metropolitano followed by the Copa Libertadores and Copa Intercontinental in 1984.
-In 1988 he left Independiente to join Boca Juniors where he won a further two international tournaments, the Supercopa Sudamericana 1989 and the Recopa Sudamericana 1990.
-Capped 8 times.
+Claudio Marangoni played in Argentina and England before joining Club Atlético Independiente in 1982.
+He won three major titles with the club: 1983 Metropolitano, Copa Libertadores and Copa Intercontinental in 1984.
+In 1988 he left Independiente to join Boca Juniors where he won the Supercopa Sudamericana 1989 and the Recopa Sudamericana 1990.
+He was capped 8 times.

 DM: Ricardo Giusti (Argentina)